AlbertoRodrigues/Computer-Vision-Starwars/README.md

 # Computer Vision Project

-#### This is my first computer vision, necessary to enter the computer vision area of ​​the Artificial Intelligence group at the University of São Paulo called Turing USP.
+#### This is my first computer vision project, necessary to enter the computer vision area of ​​the Artificial Intelligence group at the University of São Paulo called Turing USP.
 Through it I learned several tools to deal with deep learning and image processing.

 ## The main concepts and tools learned were: